Chapter 10

 She smiled.
 "Why, thank you.
 I will try to do my best…"

+There was something about Bert Mackay she didn’t like.
+There was a hidden agenda in his every utterance.
 She had sensed it before in the Oval Office meeting.
 Nothing had changed.
 Every word that came out of his mouth served only to reinforce that first impression.
 She quickly turned to John Carvin.
 "OK, Director, what’s next?"

 Carvin abruptly stepped off the curb and looked down the palm tree lined street.
 "I believe your question can be answered by that man."
 He pointed to a man speeding up the street in an electric golf cart.
 The officer behind the wheel like Mr. Brown, was pressed and creased from collar to cuff, his short, dark hair was slickly combed back with a pair of fashionable mirrored sunglasses smartly covering his eyes.
 His deep bronze tan offset his pearl white teeth.
 He was a man completely comfortable in the hot, sticky Florida climate.
 "That, Miss Rayhied, would be our own Major Dunne."